65 Sights in Augsburg, Germany (with Map and Images)

 Show sight on map

-The Evangelical Barfüßerkirche in the old town of Augsburg was built by the Franciscans (barefooters) in the 13th century.
-After its extensive destruction in World War II, it was partially rebuilt.
-The towerless church building, which is mainly consisting of the former choir, protrudes from the tangle of the narrow streets and simple gable houses and looks straight and accurate in its strict form.
+The Protestant Barfüßerkirche in the old town of Augsburg was built in the 13th century by the Franciscans (Barfüßern).
+After its extensive destruction in the Second World War, it was rebuilt in parts in a simplified way.
+The towerless church building, which still consists mainly of the former choir, rises out of the tangle of narrow streets and simple gabled houses and appears straight and accurate in its strict form.

 Wikipedia: Barfüßerkirche (Augsburg) (DE), Website